aks2107/tech-assessment/data-engineering/README.md

 # Data Engineering Assignment D0

-## This project implements an ETL data processing pipeline using Python.
-The script focuses on reading two input files, memberInfo.csv and memberPaidInfo.csv, and creates an output file, cleanData.csv, that contains information about member ID, member name, and paid amount.
+This project implements an ETL data processing pipeline using Python.
+The script focuses on reading two input files, `memberInfo.csv` and `memberPaidInfo.csv`, and creates an output file, `cleanData.csv`, that contains information about member ID, member name, and paid amount.

 ## Important Prerequisites:
 Before you begin, make sure the following is installed and ready: